ewhinihan/dfw_mslibrary/README.md

 4. Learn about and gain experience with employee engagement, material curation, and assessing audience needs.
 5. Assist with UX/Usability Study of Library portal to understand and gain experience in user experience studies, conducting interviews, and interpreting findings for action.

+# Weekly Learnings
+My weekly activities and learnings will be tracked in two ways.
+An excel sheet where I will track my daily time spent and summary of activities along with a PowerPoint deck that will updated weekly where I will summarize my weekly learnings and how I contributed to my projects/deliverables.

 # Projects

 # Reflection